JJWallis/sunnyside-agency/README.md

 ### Continued development

-I would like to continue using grid to create full-page layouts, as well as experimenting with other situations where currently I might not think to use it.

-Numerous problems occured with the hover states of the social icons within the footer, as the `fill` colour would not change when hovering within the gaps of the original shape.
-In the future, I would like to learn how to use NPM to install Font Awesome's icon package, which supposedly has greater built JavaScript support to fix those hover problems.
+Numerous problems occured regarding the hover states of the social icons within the footer, as the `fill` colour would not change when hovering within the gaps of the original shape.
+I would like to learn how to use NPM to install Font Awesome's icon package, which supposedly has greater built JavaScript support that I imagine will fix those problems.

 ### Useful resources

 -  [CSS Centering Complete Guide](https://css-tricks.com/centering-css-complete-guide/) - This article helped me with regards to centering the mobile navigation as the viewport grew wider.
-The `translate(50%, -50%)` centering method works very nicely when positioning content, and as such will become incredibly useful for future projects.

 ## Author